Oxazepam (Serax) Abuse, Addiction, And Treatment Options

 - poor concentration and memory

-When people are prescribed oxazepam, it’s not recommended to stop dosage without first consulting a doctor.
+When people are prescribed oxazepam, it’s not recommended to stop the dosage without first consulting a doctor.
 To avoid withdrawal, doctors will gradually decrease dosage to lessen dependence.
 Similarly, those suffering from severe oxazepam withdrawal may also benefit from a medically supervised detox program.

 Medically supervised detox programs take place in hospitals or rehab centers and allow staff to administer medications to alleviate unpleasant symptoms of withdrawal.
 These programs also provide safety and comfort, ensure support and supervision and help prepare a person for addiction treatment.